Troon Lawn Tennis Club History

 The funding of all development work has been met largely by the club itself.
 Grants and loans have been used when available.
 This has always been attainable due to the advice of David McDonald, a forward thinking member who held both the offices of Treasurer and President.
 He set up a sinking fund and every year an amount of money was set aside in a savings account to gain as much interest as possible.

-Fortunately, by adhering to this advice, the club currently holds a substantial pot of money which will enable it to proceed with the building of a new clubhouse.
+Fortunately, by adhering to this advice, the club was able to amass a substantial pot of money to enable it to proceed with the building of a new clubhouse.
+Sport Scotland agreed to donate £50,000 towards the building.
+Some of the members pledged generous support and the fundraising committee worked tirelessly to raise more money by hosting enjoyable social events.

 Matches and Competitions